 The complexity and diversity of the eutrophication effects make it difficult to get a precise cost estimate.
 Eutrophication of European coastal waters is estimated at over $1 billion per year.
 For the United States, eutrophication of lakes and streams costs over $2.4 billion annually.
-These estimates include the loss of lake-front property value (49%) and losses from recreation (24%).
+These include the loss of lake-front property value (49%) and losses from recreation (24%).
 The taste and odor problems caused by eutrophication and HABs growth lead to costs for buying bottled water (25%).
-The costs of endangered species protection were estimated at 2% of the total losses.
+The costs of endangered species protection were estimated at 2% of total losses.

-Control of nutrient flow
+Controlling the nutrient flow

-Water quality remains very low, and algal bloom continues to spread.
+Water quality remains very low, and algal bloom continues to occur.
 This is due to the non-point loading of nutrients and atmospheric deposition.
 Controlling non-point pollution from sources like agriculture is much more challenging.
 The main difficulty is that the sources are very diverse and dispersed.
-Land use management, landscape management, water management practices must be upgraded.
-They should focus on reducing nutrient runoff and nutrient losses through leaching.
+Land use management, landscape management, and water management practices must be upgraded.
+These solutions should focus on reducing nutrient runoff and nutrient losses through leaching.

 Businesses can reduce nutrient pollution by managing and reducing their emissions into air and water.
 Investing in energy efficiency and shifting to renewable energy sources helps reduce pollution from fossil fuels.
 Farm, field and catchment management can help reduce nutrient runoff into water bodies.
 Farmers can reduce fertilizer use and minimize nutrient losses from their activities through sustainable nutrient management practices.